artback/edamamWrapper/README.md

 # Golang wrapper around the Edamam API
 [EDAMAM API](https://developer.edamam.com/)

-## There are 3 diffrent apis in the edamam suite therefor this project consist of 3 packages.
+## There are 3 different apis in the edamam suite therefor this project will consist of 3 packages.
-They all have the same structure of api key and api id but returns diffrent types.
+They all have the same structure of api key and api id but returns different types.

+TODO:
+The nutrition package is not yet implemented.
+The Nutrition list is not fully implemented only consist of a few properties.
+Should have a way of getting a list of available categories,cautions,meal types etc.
+Add optional parameters support according to EDAMAM API spec.

 ### Credentials

 First you need a credentials object for the api consisting of a key and id you get from Edamam
 ```
-credantials := food.Credentials{Key: "121321fda","1fsafsaf"}
+credentials := food.Credentials{Key: "121321fda","1fsafsaf"}

 ```

 ### Food